8ta4/blog/drafts/A CLI to scrape pages for agents by piggybacking on your browser fingerprint.md

 I keep hitting a wall with bot detection when trying to get live web data for agents.

 So I built [a CLI](https://github.com/8ta4/see) that tells a companion extension to fetch a page.
-The whole idea was to control my day-to-day browser to piggyback on its static fingerprint.
+The idea was to control my day-to-day browser to piggyback on its static fingerprint.

 This isn't for serious scraping.
 Forget residential proxies or Clay.
 I designed this for developers who are just scraping by.